Celine Dion: Awards and achievements

-Dion has received hundreds of accolades throughout her career, making her one of the most-awarded artists in popular music.
+Dion has received numerous accolades throughout her career.
 She has won seven American Music Awards, nine Billboard Music Awards, fifty Felix Awards, five Grammy Awards, four Guinness World Records, twenty Juno Awards and twelve World Music Awards.
 With 75 nominations, she is the most nominated artist in the Juno Awards history and the fourth most awarded.
 Dion holds the Guinness World Record for the most Juno Awards won for Album Of The Year (tied with Michael Bublé and Arcade Fire).
 She won 3 out of the 13 nominations she received in the category throughout her career.
 She has won the American Music Award for Favorite Adult Contemporary Artist four times from six nominations, the most of any artist.
 Dion has received two honorary doctorate degrees in music from Université Laval (2008) and Berklee College of Music (2021).
 She was also presented with the Legion of Honour by former French president Nicolas Sarkozy in 2008 and was elevated to the Companion of the Order of Canada in 2013 by the governor general of Canada, David Johnston for her cultural contributions.

-Dion is the best-selling Canadian recording artist, the best-selling French-language artist and one of the best-selling music artists in history, with record sales exceeding 200 million worldwide.
+Dion is the best-selling Canadian recording artist, the best-selling French-language artist and one of the best-selling music artists, with record sales exceeding 200 million worldwide.
 Seven of her albums have each sold over 10 million copies worldwide, the second most among women ever.
-Her albums such as Falling into You (1996) and Let's Talk About Love (1997) are among the top five best-selling albums by women in history, as well as The Colour of My Love (1993) and All the Way...
+Her albums such as Falling into You (1996) and Let's Talk About Love (1997) are among the top five best-selling albums by women, as well as The Colour of My Love (1993) and All the Way...
 A Decade of Song (1999) which both rank within the top 20 respectively.
-Dion's signature song "My Heart Will Go On" is the second best-selling female single in history with global sales of more than 18 million.
+Dion's signature song "My Heart Will Go On" is the second best-selling female single with global sales of more than 18 million.
 According to Billboard, Dion is the best-selling Canadian artist of the Nielsen Music Canada era.
 She has scored 16 number-one albums in Canada, six of which have been certified diamond, the most by any artist.
-In France, Dion has scored six diamond albums, including D'eux (1995) which is the best-selling French-language album in history, spending an all-time record of 44 weeks atop the French Albums chart.
+In France, Dion has scored six diamond albums, including D'eux (1995) which is the best-selling French-language album, spending an all-time record of 44 weeks atop the French Albums chart.